|My Favourite Planet > English > Europe > Greece > Macedonia > Stageira & Olympiada|

 Inv.
 No. AOD487.

-Darius I kills a rebel with his lance in front of four prisoners.
+a Persian king killing a kneeling enemy with his spear in front of four prisoners.
+The king

 Source of drawings of Darius I and the Persian archer